 A custodial parent has more than 50 percent of physical custody of the child.
 Typically, a child predominantly lives with the custodial parent and then spends shorts periods of time with their other mother or father.

 The custodial parent typically has legal custody.
 Based on IC §31-17-2-17, the custodial parent has the right to determine the child’s upbringing, including their health care, religion, education.
 That being said, the court has the power to limit the custodial parent’s legal authority and grant some or equal decision-making power to the non-custodial parent.

 If you are your child’s custodial parent or you wish to be, contact our child custody attorneys in Anderson, Indiana.
 We will thoroughly prepare to fight for you to maintain legal custody and a significant percentage of physical custody of your child.
 765-313-7092.

 Rights of a Non-Custodial Parent

 Per IC §31-17-4-1, if you are not granted child custody, you have a right to reasonable parenting time.
 The only time your right to spend time with your child will be limited is if you present a danger to your child’s physical health or emotional development.

-Once a child custody order is place, you have the right for it to be maintained.
+Once a child custody order is in place, you have the right for it to be maintained.
 The custodial parent cannot dictate when you do or do not see your child.
 They cannot arbitrarily or unilaterally change the day, times, or locations for parenting exchanges.
 They cannot dictate what you do during your time with your child.
-If you are having any trouble enforcing your parenting time arrangement with your child’s other parent, then you should speak with a child custody attorney immediately.
+If you are having any trouble enforcing your parenting time arrangement with your child’s other parent, then you should speak with a child custody attorney immediately by calling 765-313-7092.
 It can be difficult to manage a contentious situation, particularly when you have such a small amount of time with your child already.
 We will guide you through this situation, and if the other parent’s behavior does not improve, we can discuss more serious steps, such as returning to court.

 Asking for a Modification of a Previous Child Custody Order